katur/eegi/README_database_migration.md

-datatype for embryo per adult, larva per adult | INTEGER | FLOAT datatype for survival/lethality | truncated to 6 digits past decimal | more precision survival and lethality, if no adults | 0 | calculate the regular way, using embryo and larva numbers
+datatype for embryo per adult, larva per adult | INTEGER | FLOAT datatype for survival/lethality | truncated to 6 digits past decimal | more precision survival and lethality, if no adults | 0 | calculate the regular way, using embryo and larva numbers embryo per adult and larva per adult, if no adults | 0 | null

 **Still to do**
 - Per HL, I kept the embryo count as an integer.
 Should we change it to a float?
-- Per HL, I set embryo per adult and larva per adult to 0 if no adults.
-Should this actually be null?